|

 The researchers

-• Detectable airborne concentrations of hydrochloric acid, iodine, and
+found:• Detectable airborne concentrations of hydrochloric acid, iodine, and

 Meth will remain within a structure for at least 24 hours.